-Centr workouts are professional and high-quality so I would recommend it to people who’re looking for effective and diverse workouts.
+Centr workouts are authoritative and high-quality so I would recommend it to people who’re looking for effective and diverse workouts.

-At the same time, for some, it’s important to share progress or favourite workouts with friends and family.
+At the same time, for some, it’s important to share progress or favorite workouts with friends and family.
 Sadly, Centr app doesn’t have this option.

 Personally, I don’t mind simplicity, but for some, it’s not enough just ticking off the boxes..
 In fact, workout apps like Jillian Michaels Fitness have a community where you can share stuff with your friends.

 Besides, Centr app doesn’t really ask for your height nor weight which makes it a bit defaulted.
 In other words, the competitive advantage that fitness apps have over gyms are personalization and accessibility.
 If you take away the personalization then fitness apps become less effective.

 My Centr review suggests that there might be a bit more personalization and tracking involved which would make this exercise app even better so hope to see this feature improved in the future.

 I was also missing weight recommendations.
 Different exercises require different sets of dumbbells.
 At moments, I had taken too heavy weights which interrupted my workout as I needed to swop the set with lighter dumbbells (adjustable dumbbells might solve this issue).

 Just a note from my side – I realize that Chris Hemsworth is a brand so I suppose the high price is just reflecting this.